 reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B-Thinking-SFT

-Qwen3-0.6B-Distilled-30B-A3B-Thinking-SFT is a 0.6 billion parameter Qwen3-based causal language model developed by Convergent Intelligence LLC: Research Division.
-It was created through a two-stage process: knowledge distillation from a 30B-parameter 'Thinking' teacher model for structured reasoning, followed by supervised fine-tuning on legal instruction data.
-This model is highly compressed (50x) and optimized for ultra-lightweight reasoning in legal and STEM domains, designed to run on edge devices like mobile phones with a footprint under 500MB.
+Qwen3-0.6B-Distilled-30B-A3B-Thinking-SFT is a 0.6 billion parameter Qwen3-based causal language model developed by Convergent Intelligence LLC.
+It was created through a two-stage process: knowledge distillation from a 30B-parameter "Thinking" teacher model for structured reasoning, followed by supervised fine-tuning on legal instruction data.
+This model is optimized for ultra-lightweight reasoning on mobile/edge devices, excelling in legal and STEM instruction-following tasks with a 50x compression ratio.

 Loading preview...